andymcloid/bokat_se_hass/README.md

 ## Usage

-After configuration, a sensor will be created with the name `sensor.bokat_se_youremail`.
+After configuration, a sensor will be created with the name based on your selected activity (e.g., `sensor.bokat_se_innebandy_sondag_kvall_tullinge`).
 This sensor will display the name of the selected activity and will have the following attributes:

 - `activity_name`: The name of the selected activity
 - `activity_status`: The status of the selected activity (number of participants, etc.)